 Half Year Financial Statement And Dividend Announcement

-With the improvement in financial markets globally, investment income for the quarter surged to $23.3 million, from $2.9 million last year.
-No exceptional item was recorded for the quarter.
-In the second quarter last financial year, the Group recognised an exceptional gain of $187.7 million from the partial sale of its stake in MobileOne Ltd but it took an exceptional provision of $50 million as a result of deterioration in the valuation of Paragon.
+Profit from operations increased by 5.7% to $146.6 million.
+The Group recognised an exceptional gain of $187.7 million from the partial sale of its stake in MobileOne Ltd but it took an exceptional provision of $50 million as the result of deterioration in the valuation of Paragon.

 For more information, please contact: